rachel4173/homework-seven/README.md

 Align the elements as you wish, but they must look good and not touch the sides of the browser.<br>
 Upload your project to Github and add your Web4 link to the README file.
 Then, submit the Github link to this assignment.<br>

-Web 4 link homework 7:
+Web 4 link homework seven: https://in-info-web4.luddy.indianapolis.iu.edu/~raewilk/homework-seven/